jdferreira/data-processing-book/en/module2.md

 ## Steps:

-1. Open your Personal Area on your computer and create a folder named module2.
+1. Open your Personal Area on your computer and create a folder named `module2`.

 2. Save the file `metabolic_pathways.xls` given as input in the previous folder.

-3. Change the delimiter that is used in your computer to comma and not semicolon (defined by default for Portugal).
+3. Change the delimiter that is used in your computer to comma and not semicolon (defined by default for Portugal). (**Note**: you have to do this step every time you use a different computer.)

     - Click the Start button, and then click Control Panel.
     - Open the dialog box for changing Regional and Language settings.
-- Type , (comma) in the List separator box.
+    - Type `,` (comma) in the List separator box.
-**Note**: you have to do this step every time you use a different computer.

 4. Open the previous file in Excel, and save it as CSV:

-- Go to File > Save As
+    - Go to `File` > `Save As`
-- The Save As dialog box appears
+    - The `Save As` dialog box appears
-- In the Save as type box, choose CSV (Comma delimited).
+    - In the `Save as type` box, choose `CSV (Comma delimited)`.

-5. Open the CSV file in a text editor (Notepad) and find how many commas has each line?
+5. Open the CSV file in a text editor (Notepad) and find how many commas has each line.

-6. Verify that some fields in the CSV file are delimited by quotes <nobr>(`"`)</nobr> and other are not.
+6. Verify that some fields in the CSV file are delimited by quotes <span class="nobr">(`"`)</span> and other are not.
 Explain why.

 7. Open the CSV file in Excel.